The Modern Art

 The Modern Art (sometimes spelled Mødern Art) was a psychedelic rock band formed by Gary Ramon in the 1980s.
-It had a loose lineup that never played gigs but did see the release of two studio albums and a number of self-produced cassettes.
+It had a loose lineup that never played gigs but release two studio albums and a number of self-produced cassettes.
 Ramon disbanded the group out of a desire "to make a more live-sounding group that could go out and play".
 Many Modern Art members subsequently joined Ramon in various incarnations of his new band, Sun Dial.